 I don't want to be the kind of person who is good at this job.

 Unfortunately, my lack of finances meant that I had to keep working.
 So I took this job.
 The first week in I was already tired and overwhelmed.
-But I was trying my best to make it through, the worst thing happened--twice in one week.
+But as I was trying my best to make it through, the worst thing happened--twice in one week.
 Two Black men were shot by police.
 The first was Alton Sterling and the second was Philando Castile.
-Although I didn't know these men personally their deaths struck me like a bat to the face.
-And magnified any distress I was already feeling.
-To make matters even worse, I was also stuck in northern Spain without another black person around for miles.
+Although I didn't know these men personally, their deaths struck me like a bat to the face.
+Any distress that I was feeling was instantly magnified.
+To make matters even worse, I was stranded in northern Spain without another black person around for miles.
 Which meant that there was no one to mourn with.
 No one to share in my distress.

 I had to endure all of this while trying to teach a classroom, something I had no experience doing on my own.
 While I liked my students and enjoyed teaching, I was unable to cope with the sheer volume of work that was expected.
 Teaching in a camp is not like teaching in a classroom.
 The students have no incentive to actually do any work.
 This meant that every activity had to be turned into a game.
 And as the teacher, I was expected to make that happen.
 One of the main aspects of my job was to make sure that they were having fun--not that they were necessarily learning.
 Under ordinary circumstances, I would have been up to it.
 But at this point of my life I simply couldn't.